w3c/wai-media-guide/planning.md

 For videos, captions enable people who are Deaf or hard of hearing to see the visual content and read the captions at the same time.

-Separate transcripts are required to provide access to people who are Deaf-blind and use braille.
-(Also, some people without disabilities prefer to skim or read transcripts at their own pace, rather than listening to audio or watching video.)
+Transcripts are required to provide access to people who are Deaf-blind and use braille.
+(Also, transcripts have several [additional benefits](index#additional-benefits) to all users.)

 ## Planning Accessible Audio and Video